joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 http://joeduffyblog.com/2015/11/10/objects-as-secure-capabilities/).
 Our application model took care of activating and wiring up the server's programs and services.

+A server could also return references to other objects, either in its own process, or a distant one.
+The system managed the object lifetime state in coordination with the garbage collector.
+So, for example, a tree:

+    class MyTree : ITree {
+        async ITree Left() { ... }
+        async ITree Right() { ... }
+    }

 As you might guess, the client-side would then get its hands on a proxy object, connected to this server object running in a process.
 It's possible the server would be in the same process as the client, however typically the object was distant, because this is how processes communicated with one another: